Dr Marija Gizdavic Nikolaidis

 As an inventor I am actively involved in the process toward further development and commercialisation of AMP technology.

-Antimicrobial and free radical scavenging mechanisms of polymers: This work is in collaboration with A/Prof. Simon Swift (Department of Molecular Medicine and Pathology, School of Medical Sciences, Faculty of Medical and Health Sciences, the University of Auckland) and Dr. Mark Ambrose (School of Medical Sciences, University of Tasmania, Australia) on the mechanism of antimicrobial action, and provide a more complete understanding of the interaction between polymers and free radicals such as DPPH.
+Antimicrobial and free radical scavenging mechanisms of polymers: This work is in collaboration with Associate Professor Simon Swift (Department of Molecular Medicine and Pathology, School of Medical Sciences, Faculty of Medical and Health Sciences, the University of Auckland) and Dr Mark Ambrose (School of Medical Sciences, University of Tasmania, Australia) on the mechanism of antimicrobial action, and provide a more complete understanding of the interaction between polymers and free radicals such as DPPH.
 One of the research objectives is to explore the relationship between antimicrobial efficacy and free radical scavenging ability.
 Both properties depend on the availability of delocalized electrons in the conjugated structure of polymers.
 The nature of the substituent in polymer chain can have a significant effect on both properties.
 The ‘substituent effect’ most likely involves both electronic and steric factors.

 Environment and water treatment: Developing an antimicrobial polymer based water filter: Human development and population growth exert many and diverse pressures on the quality and quantity of water resources and on access to them.
 1.1. billion people in developing countries have inadequate access to water.
 Close to half of all people in developing countries suffer at any given time from a health problem caused by water and sanitation deficits.